bobverity/rmaverick/README.md

 #> [1] "data"         "allele_freqs" "admix_freqs"  "group"
 ```

 As well as the raw data, we have a record of the allele frequencies, admixture frequencies and grouping that were used in generating these data.
-These can be useful in ground-truthing our estimated values later on.
+These can be useful in ground-truthing our estimated values later on, but are not actually used by the program.
+All that is needed for *rmaverick* analysis is the "data" element.

 Running `head(mysim$data)` we can see the general data format required by *rmaverick*: